 The chancel, built by Peter Parler, is one of the highlights of the St. Vitus Cathedral.
 The tremendously high ceiling with a beautiful net vaulting is supported by large flying buttresses.
 In the middle of the chancel is a royal mausoleum with large pompous tombs designed by the Flemish sculptor Alexander Colyn and created between 1571 and 1589 for Ferdinand I and his wife.
 Another impressive sepulchral monument in the chancel is the tomb of John of Nepomuk, a Czech martyr.
 It was designed in 1736 by the Austrian architect Joseph Emanuel von Erlach, who used two tons of silver to create this spectacular monument.

 The most magnificent of the many chapels in the Saint Vitus Cathedral is the St. Wenceslas Chapel, dedicated to the patron saint of the Czech Republic.
 The chapel, located near the Golden Portal, is one of the most magnificent parts of the church.
 Constructed in the fourteenth century over the tomb of St. Wenceslas, this chapel is decorated with more than 1,300 semi-precious stones of many varieties.
 Frescoes on the wall show scenes from the bible and tell the life of St. Wenceslas.

-Stairs lead down to the Royal Crypt where the remains of Bohemian royals are buried, including king Charles IV, Vaclav I and Rudolph II.
+Stairs lead down to the Royal Crypt where the remains of Bohemian royals are buried, including Kings Charles IV, Vaclav I and Rudolph II.
 The bodies were moved here in the 1930s and placed in new sarcophagi.
-In the crypt you can also see some remains of the original tenth-century rotunda that was built here by Wenceslas I.
+In the crypt, you can also see some remains of the original tenth-century rotunda that was built here by Wenceslas I.